cincuranet/blog/_posts/233737-exploring-net-s-java-inspired-synchronized-methods.md

 #### C#

 Although there's no `synchronized` keyword in C#, it exists in IL.
-The chapter "II.15.4.3.3 Implementation information" of ECMA 335 specification lists attributes that the method can have and the meaning.
+The chapter "II.15.4.3.3 Implementation information" of [ECMA 335 specification][2] lists attributes that the method can have and the meaning.
 The `synchronized` is declared as follows.

 > synchronized specifies that the whole body of the method shall be single-threaded.
 If this method is an instance or virtual method, a lock on the object shall be obtained before the method is entered.
 If this method is a static method, a lock on the closed type shall be obtained before the method is entered.
 If a lock cannot be obtained, the requesting thread shall not proceed until it is granted the lock.
 This can cause deadlocks.
 The lock is released when the method exits, either through a normal return or an exception.
 Exiting a synchronized method using a tail. call shall be implemented as though the tail. had not been specified.